 Once again, they divided the group into two and the respondent walked to another bus station with one of his friends.
 Five minutes before the bus arrived, they were apprehended by the Croatian authorities.

 “The bus, it passed when the police frisked us.”

-They were arrested by four officers in a dark blue Dacia Duster, wearing dark blue, uniforms.
+They were arrested by four officers in what they described as a dark blue Dacia Duster, wearing dark blue, uniforms.
 The officers made them enter a van and another team of officers brought them to a police station.
 They didn’t know the location because their phones were taken while they got frisked and the backspace of the van was windowless.

 “The police, they caught us, but they did not give us anything.
 [There] was some bread.
 We saw it when we entered, it was some bread, here for maybe two days, three days, I asked bread, they did not want to give me.”